 Armstrong - Ringsted is a very small town located in the state of Iowa.
 With a population of 1,674 people and just one neighborhood, Armstrong - Ringsted is the 291st largest community in Iowa.
-Much of the housing stock in Armstrong - Ringsted was built prior to World War II, making it one of the older and more historic towns in the country.
+Armstrong - Ringsted has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Armstrong - Ringsted is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Armstrong - Ringsted is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Armstrong - Ringsted is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Armstrong - Ringsted who work in management occupations (15.15%), office and administrative support (11.68%), and sales jobs (9.11%).

 The per capita income in Armstrong - Ringsted in 2022 was $34,588, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $138,352 for a family of four.
 However, Armstrong - Ringsted contains both very wealthy and poor people as well.